tymeart/100-days-of-code/log.md

 **Today's Progress:** Made it so clicking the decimal button after the equal button begins a new calculation instead of using the previous result.
 Started thinking about how to get the % button to work.

 **Thoughts:** I had no idea how to get the decimal button to work properly after the equal button is clicked and the display gets updated and cleared.
 I was conflicted about whether I should push through with this effort or drop the extra equal button feature because it's not very important...
 After checking the example calculator again, I realized if the decimal button is clicked after the equal button, it just starts a new calculation and doesn't try to append to the previous result.
+That was a relief.

 **Link to Work:** [Calculator App](https://github.com/tymeart/calculator/commit/1a20b9ef8767587567d90a63bc989707c7f9fd4d)